Associate Chair English Department, Professor Literature

 Rogers’s first book, Modernism and the New Spain: Britain, Cosmopolitan Europe, and Literary History (Oxford University Press, 2012) reconstructs an expansive archive of translations, reviews, correspondence, and commentaries among Anglo-American, Irish, Spanish, and Latin American writers between the two World Wars.
 This book analyzes the cooperative efforts to renovate the post-Great War idea of “Europe” by allying its rebirth with the imagined reemergence of a European Spain.

 His new book project, Speculation: Minds, Markets, and Our Collective Futures, is cultural history of speculation as a cognitive, economic, behavioral, and scientific concept from the early modern period to the present.
 This book uses the branched philology and various regulatory regimes surrounding "speculation" to demonstrate how this peculiar concept became the disavowed yet beloved twin of modern empiricism and rationalism.
 The story of speculation, it argues, is the story of historical battles over information access; gambling, divination, and prophecy; evidentiary and interpretative practices; and the contemporary grounds of speculative literature.

 His work has been funded by the NEH, the Hewlett Foundation, and Spanish Ministry of Education, Culture, and Sports, among others.
-An essay cluster co-edited with Joshua L. Miller on translation and disconnection is forthcoming on the Modernism/ modernity's Print Plus platform.
+He co-edited with Joshua L. Miller an essay cluster on translation and disconnection on Modernism/modernity's Print Plus platform.

 Research and Publications